10 Tips for Creating an Email Popup that Works (and Doesn't Annoy Users)

 Instead, you need to hide the popup after a user closes it.
 At an absolute minimum, you should wait a full day before displaying the popup again.
 And ideally, you'll push things a little further and wait 2+ days before showing a popup to that visitor again.

 Second, be aware of mobile visitors.
 Popups are proven to work very well on mobile devices, however, when designed poorly, they can be jarring.
-That’s why you might want to use a different approach for designing mobile-friendly popups.
+It’s worth using a different approach for designing mobile-friendly popups.
+For example, you could adapt your design and copy to a smaller screen, while making the close button more obvious on mobile devices.

-We're five email popup tips in and we still haven't even talked about the text on your popup!
+We're seven email popup tips in and we still haven't even talked about the text on your popup!

 There are a few things that go into effective email popup copy.